Join us in Blackpool, 30-31 March 2022

 The magnificent Winter Gardens have a fantastic programme of unmissable events from award-winning West End to big name music concerts, as well as the Blackpool Grand Theatre offering the stunning design of Frank Matcham.

-We’ve arranged the conference so that you will be coming at when the world-famous Blackpool Illuminations are on.
+Our original September 2020 conference was arranged so that you could come and see the world-famous Blackpool Illuminations.
 They turn six miles of promenade into a glittering festival of light and magic.
+Unfortunately they won’t still be on in March, but check out these charming photos of an unlit lockdown Blackpool.

 Whether you are nine or 90, there are plenty of things you can do in Blackpool and with a wide range of accommodation from hotels to self-catering; there is something for every pocket.